Tee Higgins Player Prop Bets for the NFL Playoffs - Cincinnati vs. Tennessee - NewsBreak

 Matchup vs. Tennessee

-- Higgins collected 78 receiving yards in his single career matchup against the Titans, 15.5 more than his over/under in Saturday's game.
+- In his one matchup against the Titans, Higgins' 78 receiving yards total is 12.5 more than his over/under for Saturday's game (65.5).

-- Higgins did not have a touchdown catch in that game against the Titans.
+- Higgins did not have a touchdown catch in that contest against the Titans.

-- The 263.8 yards per game the Titans are allowing through the air makes them the NFL's 26th-ranked pass defense.
+- The Titans have the NFL's 26th-ranked pass defense this season, yielding 263.8 yards per game through the air.

-- The Titans have surrendered 24 touchdowns through the air (1.4 per game).
-They are eighth in the NFL in that category.
+- With 24 passing TDs allowed this season, the Titans defense is ranked eighth in the NFL.

 Recent Performances